How to roll back PC to earlier state using Point-in-time Restore on Windows 11

 Point-in-time Restore is essentially the modern successor to System Restore, rebuilt to be consistent, predictable, and easier to manage.

 The differences are substantial.
-Point in time Restore creates restore points automatically on a schedule, protects user files, enforces strict retention and cleanup rules, integrates with the Settings app, uses less storage, supports advanced remote management, and is designed for both home and enterprise environments.
+Point-in-time Restore creates restore points automatically on a schedule, protects user files, enforces strict retention and cleanup rules, integrates with the Settings app, uses less storage, supports advanced remote management, and is designed for both home and enterprise environments.

 System Restore, by comparison, only runs manually or during specific system events, doesn’t include user files, lacks retention controls, lives in the legacy Control Panel, consumes more storage, and offers very limited remote management capabilities.